-The mediator within the meaning of the Conciliation Act must be: one of the following
+Within the meaning of the Conciliation Act (lepitusseadus), a mediator must be one of the following:

-(1) a natural person who has been instructed by the parties to mediate a dispute between them (e.g. an expert in psychology, social issues (including child protection and social work) or a legal specialist).
+1) a natural person who has been instructed by the parties to mediate in a dispute between them (such as an expert in psychology or social issues (including child protection and social work) or a legal specialist).
 The mediator may act through a legal person with whom they are in an employment or other contractual relationship;

 In the Republic of Estonia, the organisation of family mediation services is governed by the following legislation:

-In Estonia, family mediators are currently represented by the Estonian Association of Mediators (Eesti Lepitajate Ühing) or the Mediation Institute (Lepituse Instituut).
+In Estonia, family mediators are currently represented by the Estonian Association of Mediators (Eesti Lepitajate Ühing) and the Mediation Institute (Lepituse Instituut).
 The work of mediators in the state-funded family mediation service is coordinated by the Social Insurance Board.

 The national language version of this page is maintained by the respective EJN contact point.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 Neither the EJN nor the European Commission accept responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.